-Parameter Name Parameter Name Description Input Point Input Point Number of point at which the Input Value is held.
-Input Value The value which is compared to the Hysteresis On Level and the Hysteresis Off Level to determine the value of the Active High Output.
-Real number
+Parameter Name Description Possible values Input Point Number of point at which the Input Value is held.
+1 to 255 Input Value The value which is compared to the Hysteresis On Level and the Hysteresis Off Level to determine the value of the Active High Output.
+Real number in a sect, by terret type service in tangerear Parameter Name Description Possible values Active High A digital value that is set from the time the input value rises above the On level until it falls below the Off value.
+Set or Unset Active Low Complement of the Active High Output Value Set or unset

-• If UC32/BACnet-ty ipe Controller is targeted: Parameter Name Description Possible values On Level Defines the level for the Input Value below which the Active High Output will be set.
+Parameter Name Description Possible values On Level Defines the level for the Input Value below which the Active High Output will be set.
 Real number Off Level Defines the level for the Input Value above which the Active High Output will be unset.
 Real number, greater than Hysteresis On Level